 And I write sometimes, hoping my message of self-love reaches someone that needs to read it.
 Maybe that’s you.
 And maybe that’s because you have a child in your life that needs to reap the benefits of you feeling good, not only about you, but about them too!

 As I reached adulthood, got married, had kids, I started wondering how I’d cultivate a positive body imagine in my children.
 What could I do to keep them as far from the self-hating hell I’d gone through as possible?
 Then, I started seeing this idea of not talking to your children about their bodies.
-Just keep the focus off how much they eat or weigh or what size they wear and they’ll grow up well-adjusting lovers of themselves!
+Just keep the focus off how much they eat or weigh or what size they wear and they’ll grow up to be well-adjusted lovers of themselves!

 It sounded great!
 It seemed like not only would my kids become adults who appreciated all body types, including their own, but I was off the hook a little.
 I didn’t have to deal with any demons that might be flitting around still.
 Suh-weet!